crispycret/cw-plus-walkthough/04-BuildingContracts.md

 ## Ready to Use Contracts

-Now that all the contracts are compiled we can start to store them onto our local juno testing blockchain.
+Now that all the contracts are compiled we can start to store them on the local juno node.

 ## [Next Chapter - 05 CW1 Whitelist](05-cw1-whitelist.md)